nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all household items using the `list` command.
 Multiple items in the list.

     1. Test case: `delete 1`<br>
        Expected: First item is deleted from the list.
 Details of the deleted item shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No item is deleted.
 Error details shown in the status message.
-Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.